lwYeo/SoliditySHA3Miner/README.md

     allowCPU                Allow to use CPU, may slow down system (default: false)

-    cpuAffinity             Comma separated list of CPU affinity ID to use (default: all logical CPUs except first)
+    cpuAffinity             Comma separated list of CPU affinity ID to use (default: all odd number logical processors)

     allowIntel              Allow to use Intel GPU (OpenCL) (default: true)